AI Trail Analysis

 What to bring⌄

-Given the sustained climb and distance, ample water and high-energy snacks are crucial.
-Sturdy hiking boots with good ankle support are recommended for the rocky terrain.
-Trekking poles can aid with the ascent and descent, reducing strain.
+Sturdy hiking boots with good ankle support are crucial for the rocky, steep terrain.
+Ample water and snacks are necessary for the sustained climb.
+Trekking poles can greatly assist with the ascent and descent, reducing strain on knees.

 Safety tips⌄